 I know, someone somewhere once said “flip once or ruin it forever.”
 Lies.
 I flip mine every couple of minutes.
 You’re not drying it out on one side while hoping the other catches up.

-Garlic Steak (Skillet or Blackstone)
+Garlic Steak with Rosemary Butter (Skillet or Blackstone)

 Ingredients